Atrium0804/kobocloudsync/README.md

 **Important for Nextcloud users**: Webdav for public folders should be enabled on the nextcloud server, see: https://docs.nextcloud.com/server/20/user_manual/en/files/access_webdav.html#accessing-public-shares-over-webdav for more info.

+## Usage
+After installation and configuration, a Cloudsync menu-entry is shown in the NickelMenu-menu.
+This menu-entry starts the syncing of the configured cloud shares and refreshes the book list.

 ## Uninstall
 Uninstall is done by connecting the Kobo device via USB and:
 - delete the hidden folder .adds/kobocloudsync